EnterSub/entersub/README.md

 ## About
-MSc student with experience in Data Science and Data Analysis.
+MSc with experience in Data Science and Data Analysis.